-Through dance we want children to develop their health and fitness levels, with a clear understanding of the impact of exercise on their physical and mental wellbeing.
-We want children to flourish in their dance by using creativity and imagination when choreographing pieces in response to a stimulus.
-With fitness, creativity and skill, children will reach great heights by developing transferable positive attitudes and values alongside an appreciation of dance in all forms.
-For some children, the dance they learn in school will provide the spark needed to embark on a long term interest, or even career, in dance.
+Through PE lessons we want children to develop their health and fitness levels, with a clear understanding of the impact of exercise on their physical and mental wellbeing.
+We want children to flourish in their PE by using knowledge, creativity and imagination when playing games or creating sequences in gymnastics and dance.
+With fitness, creativity and skill, children will reach great heights by developing transferable positive attitudes and values alongside an appreciation of physical exercise in all forms.
+For some children, the PE they learn in school will provide the spark needed to embark on a long term interest in sport, gymnastics, dance or general physical fitness.

-Children access swimming lessons at our local Leisure Centre where they are taught by specialist swimming coaches.
-Utilising this local resource helps children to recognise that a high quality facility is on their doorstep and we ensure that we equip them with the necessary skills to do so confidently.
+We are committed to ensuring children access swimming lessons from the earliest stages as we believe that the ability to swim is a life skill that everyone should have.
+From Year 1 upwards children attend swimming lessons at our local Leisure Centre where they are taught by specialist swimming coaches.
+Utilising this local resource helps children to recognise that a high quality facility is on their doorstep and develop their confidence in the water.

 Our School’s PE and Sport Provision

 In April 2013 the Government announced new funding of £150 million for physical education and sport.
 This funding was to be used by schools to improve the quality and breadth of PE and sport provision so that all pupils develop healthy lifestyles and reach the performance levels of which they are capable.

 At our school we spend our allocation of additional funding to employ an excellent specialist PE teacher, Ruth Ruck, to work alongside teachers from Reception to Year 6 in their PE lessons.
 Through this professional development our expectation is that this will increase teachers’ subject knowledge and confidence when teaching PE.